slavamuravey/cors/README.md

   </a>
 </p>

-The middleware for Golang http server to support CORS.
+This package provides middleware for Golang http server to support CORS requests.